Before a project begins, before equipment rolls out or crews show up, everything depends on one essential document: construction contract.

 3. Time and Materials Contract

-Perfect for small jobs or projects with unknown scopes.
-The contractor is paid based on time spent and materials used.
+This type of construction contract is perfect for small jobs or projects with unknown scopes.
+The contractor is paid based on the time spent and materials used.

 Best for: Small or fast-moving jobs with unclear scopes.